top of page

 2) MEDICARE ADVANTAGE (MEDICARE PART C)

-An "all in one" alternative to Original Medicare.
-These "bundled" plans include Part A, Part B, and usually Part D. Most plans offer extra benefits that Original Medicare doesn't cover – like vision, hearing, dental, and more.
+An "all-in-one" alternative to Original Medicare.
+These "bundled" plans include Part A, Part B, and usually Part D. Most plans offer additional benefits that Original Medicare doesn't cover, such as vision, hearing, dental, and more.

 HOW MEDICARE WORKS WITH OTHER INSURANCE

-If you have Medicare and other health insurance or coverage, each type of coverage is called a "payer."
-When there's more than one payer, "coordination of benefits" rules decides which one pays first.
+If you have Medicare and other health insurance or coverage, each coverage type is called a "payer."
+When there is more than one payer, "coordination of benefits" rules determine which one pays first.
 The "primary payer" pays what it owes on your bills first, and then sends the rest to the "secondary payer" to pay.
 In some cases, there may also be a third payer.

 WHAT DOES IT MEAN IF MEDICARE IS THE PRIMARY OR SECONDARY PAYER?

-The insurance that pays first (primary payer) pays up to the limits of its coverage.
+• The insurance that pays first (primary payer) pays up to its coverage limits.

-If your employer insurance is the secondary payer, you may need to enroll in Medicare Part B before your insurance will pay.
+• If your employer's insurance is the secondary payer, you may need to enroll in Medicare Part B before your insurance will pay.

 If the insurance company doesn't pay the claim promptly (usually within 120 days), your doctor or other provider may bill Medicare.
-Medicare may make a conditional payment to pay the bill, and then later recover any payments the primary payer should've made.
+Medicare may make a conditional payment to cover the bill and later recover any payments the primary payer should've made.

 HOW DOES MEDICARE COORDINATE WITH OTHER HEALTH COVERAGE?

-If your questions about who pays first, or if your coverage changes, call the Benefits Coordination & Recovery Center (BCRC) at 1-855-798-2627 (TTY: 1-855-797-2627).
-Tell your doctor and other health care provider about any changes in your insurance or coverage when you get care.
+If you have questions about who pays first, or if your coverage changes, call the Benefits Coordination & Recovery Center (BCRC) at 1-855-798-2627 (TTY: 1-855-797-2627).
+Tell your doctor and other health care providers about any changes in your insurance or coverage when you get care.

 IS THERE A PENALTY IF I DO NOT ENROLL IN TIME FOR MEDICARE?

-You might have to continue with no Part B for a long period of time.
+• You may need to continue without Part B for an extended period.
 If you fail to enroll in Medicare Part B during your IEP, you will not be able to enroll until the General Enrollment Period, or GEP.
 This means your coverage won’t start until July 1 that year.

 WHAT DOES IT MEAN TO HAVE CREDITABLE COVERAGE?